-- Identify the steps they intend to take to ensure that all parties involved will have the opportunity to participate and present their views. - Ensure that minutes are taken of the meeting as a record of the evidence that was considered. - Ask all parties to withdraw from the meeting before concluding their decision. - Consider whether the suspension or exclusion of the pupil was lawful, proportionate and fair, taking into account the headteacher's legal duties and any evidence that was presented to the governing board in relation to the decision. - Record the outcome of the decision on the pupil's educational records, along with copies, which will be kept for at least six months.
+- Identify the steps they intend to take to ensure that all parties involved will have the opportunity to participate and present their views. - Ensure that minutes are taken of the meeting as a record of the evidence that was considered. - Ask all parties to withdraw from the meeting before concluding their decision.

+- Consider whether the suspension or exclusion of the pupil was lawful, proportionate and fair, taking into account the Headteacher/Executive Headteacher's legal duties and any evidence that was presented to the governing board in relation to the decision. - Record the outcome of the decision on the pupil's educational records, along with copies, which will be kept for at least six months. - Make a note of their findings, where they have considered a suspension or exclusion but cannot reinstate the pupil.

-11. Notification of considered suspensions and exclusions
+13. Notification of considered suspensions and exclusions

-The governing board will notify the parents of the suspended or excluded pupil, the headteacher, and the LA of their decision following the consideration of a suspension or exclusion, in writing and without delay.
+The governing board will notify the parents of the suspended or excluded pupil, the Headteacher/Executive Headteacher, and the LA of their decision following the consideration of a suspension or exclusion, in writing and without delay.